Maya Brady

-Maya Ann Brady-Timmons (born June 1, 2001) is an American professional softball player for the Talons of the Athletes Unlimited Softball League.
+Maya Ann Brady-Timmons (born June 1, 2001) is an American professional softball player for the Oklahoma City Spark of the Athletes Unlimited Softball League (AUSL).
 She played college softball for the UCLA Bruins.
 As a freshman in 2020, she was named Softball America Freshman of the Year.

 High school career

 Brady attended Oaks Christian School in Westlake Village, California where she was a middle infielder and led the team to three Marmonte League titles and was a two-time league MVP.
 During her senior year, she had a .558 batting average with 12 home runs and 32 runs batted in (RBI).
 Following an outstanding season, she was named Marmonte League Most Valuable Player and All-CIF Southern section, as well as the Ventura County Star 2019 All-County Softball Player of the Year and Los Angeles Daily News Player of the Year.
 She was ranked the No. 2 recruit in the nation by FloSoftball and Softball America.